Experience ELIZA in Your Browser – The Original Chatbot for Self-Study

 ELIZA's Rules vs. GPT's Weights: The Same Symbol Manipulation, Just Bigger

-ELIZA was a parrot with rules - GPT is a chameleon with probabilities.
-Yet both remain symbol-manipulating machines without understanding.
+ELIZA was a parrot with rules – GPT is a chameleon with probabilities.
+Yet both are symbolic manipulators without true understanding.

 May 4, 2025 Â· Alexander Renz